Skip to main content

 TypeDescriptionConfiguration Fields

-basket_itemRestrict redemption by items in basketassigned_groups (array of IDs with type redeem)
+basket_itemRestrict by items in basketassigned_groups (array of IDs with type redeem)

-currencyRestrict redemption by currencycurrencies (array of 3-letter ISO codes)
+currencyRestrict by currencycurrencies (array of 3-letter ISO codes)

 Reward method restrictions are set via the restrictions field when creating or updating a reward method: